 Do you have your dreams, or do your dreams have you?
 Do you have your feelings or do your feelings have you?
 Do you have your job or does your job have you?
 Hold it lightly, then you can put it down when you have had enough.

 Learning the pause is not always easy.
-Sometimes it is very hard to let go of that reaction or of our identity held within a response (for example if we strongly identify ourselves as a helpful person it may be difficult to pause and choose when someone asks for help).
+Sometimes it is very hard to let go of that reaction or of our identity held within a response (for example if we strongly identify ourselves as a helpful person it may be difficult to pause and choose whether ‘no’ might be a better answer, when someone asks for help).
 Sometimes we just react anyway!

 This is when our identities and our feelings have us rather than us having them.
 Then we might say, “I couldn’t help myself”, “it just came out”.
 I don’t want to live a life where I have no choice and so I feel I must apply myself diligently to the pause in order to be choice-ful rather than a victim of the tides of emotions and habits.

 DO THIS NOW: Just pause, and breathe, and notice.

 DO THIS TODAY: At any given moment (and most usefully at busy moments), just pause, and breathe and notice.
 Instead of filling a pause in conversation, or adding your piece, instead of picking up the phone or the biscuit tin, just pause for a few seconds so that your action contains choice.
 Our participants on the workshop went away with the pause button logo in their pack so that if they wish they can put a reminder around their house or at work while practicing the pause.

 Gestalt therapy is a practice that keeps bringing the client back to their awareness of self, moment to moment, often asking where something is experienced in the body.
 Alexander Technique is similar in its noticing of the body.
 Imogen explained that if we think we must relax then we are “doing” and trying again, if we plant the thought in our mind that we are at ease and have plenty of time, our body relaxes without us trying.